-By becoming a school governor or trustee, you have the opportunity to have a positive impact on the lives of young people, give something back to your local community and gain vital board-level experience.
+By becoming a school governor, you have the opportunity to have a positive impact on the lives of young people, give something back to your local community and gain vital board-level experience.

 Schools sometimes search for specific, work-based skill-sets such as marketing, human resources, or finance.
 This is because a balance of skills is essential for governing bodies to be as effective as they can be.